fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

 devserve.host=127.0.0.1
 ```

-## Hot-Reloading with Continuous Mode
+## Auto-Reloading with Continuous Mode

 For development workflows with automatic reloading when files change, use Gradle's continuous mode: